laurci/blog.ciobanu.dev/_posts/community-hackathon-2022.md

 ---
-title: "I'm organizing a Hackathon!"
+title: "I am organizing a Hackathon!"
 excerpt: "A community hackathon for friends and friends of friends!
-Here's how it will work!"
+Here is how it will work!"
 coverImage: "/assets/blog/hackathon-2022/cover.png"
 date: "2022-10-17T00:00:00.000Z"
 author: